 Regarding new Library/Collections needs, this program does not anticipate any new journals or data collections, as it will leverage open data sources and existing open textbook collections.

-Include in Appendix a consultation email / letter of support from Haipeng
+Included in the Appendix is a letter of support on behalf of the UCM Library.